rumkin/plant/packages/plant/readme.md

 ```

 This type represents other side of request connection.
 It could be user or
-proxy.
-It could be non unique for each request if the peer has sent
+proxy-server.
+This instance could be non unique for each request if the peer has
-several requests using the same connection.
+sent several requests using the same connection.

-For local TCP connection it could look like this:
+For local TCP connections it could look like this:

 ```javascript
 new Peer({